-The Board of Alumina Limited has delegated certain responsibilities to three principal Board Committees; the Audit and Risk Management Committee, the Nomination Committee and the Compensation Committee.
+The Board of Alumina Limited has delegated certain responsibilities to three principal Board Committees:

+the Audit and Risk Management Committee (previously called the Audit Committee), the Nomination Committee and the Compensation Committee.
 Each Committee has its own governing Charter and the Committees comprise only Non-Executive Directors.
-Committee membership and the record of attendance during 2016 are detailed in the table above and on page 7 of this statement and are also set out in the Directors' Report on page 16 of the Annual Report 2016.
-During 2016, and in accordance with Company Policy, the Chairman of the Board, Mr Pizzey, did not chair any of the Board Committees.
+Committee membership and the record of attendance during 2017 are detailed in the table on page 8 of this statement and are also set out in the Directors' Report on page 17 of the Annual Report 2017.
+During 2017, and in accordance with Company Policy, the Chairman of the Board, Mr Pizzey, did not chair any of the Board Committees.